awsdocs/amazon-s3-userguide/doc_source/UsingMetadata.md

 You can set object metadata in Amazon S3 at the time you upload the object\.
 After you upload the object, you cannot modify object metadata\.
 The only way to modify object metadata is to make a copy of the object and set the metadata\.

-There are two kinds of metadata in Amazon S3: *system\-definted metadata* and *user\-defined metadata*\.
+There are two kinds of metadata in Amazon S3: *system\-defined metadata* and *user\-defined metadata*\.
 The sections below provide more information about system\-defined and user\-defined metadata\.
 For more information about editing metadata using the Amazon S3 console, see [Editing object metadata in the Amazon S3 console](#add-object-metadata)\.

 Each object in Amazon S3 can have a set of key\-value pairs that provide *metadata*, which is additional information about the object\.
 You can set an object's metadata in Amazon S3 at the time you upload it\.